thecodingmachine/tdbm/index.md

 $users = $country->getUsers();
 ```

-### TDBM can detect pivot table
+### TDBM can detect association tables

-TDBM can automatically detect pivot tables to generate **many to many relationships**.
+TDBM can automatically detect association tables to generate **many to many relationships**.

 ![Many to many](doc/images/many_to_many.png)